XMPro/Blueprints-Accelerators-Patterns/Accelerators/Alternative Energy - Renewable View/README.md

 ## Data Stream

-An example of how to contextualise simulated data, calculate an oil level, run recommendations and output the wind turbine data to the Application Designer.
+An example of how to contextualize simulated data, calculate an oil level, run recommendations and output the wind turbine data to the Application Designer.

 The data stream is configured using: